 The band's name is a twist between Ganesh and the words 'gun' + 'ash', which have equal phonetics.
-A fusion between spirituality and the gloomy contradiction of the two Anglo-Saxon terms, revealing a concept that contains its opposite.
+This fusion between spirituality and the gloomy contradiction of the two Anglo-Saxon terms, reveals a concept that contains its opposite.

 In 2005 they released a self-titled debut via the indie label New LM Records from Ravenna, Italy.
-It features six original tracks and seven revisited covers of King Crimson, Nirvana, Placebo, Jeff Buckley among others.
-They collaborated with cellist Marco 'Cactus' Allocco, orchestral player in several Pavarotti & Friends editions.
-Many gigs, various line-up changes and the songwriting process followed until 2007.
+It features six original tracks and seven revisited covers of King Crimson, Nirvana, Placebo, and Jeff Buckley.
+They collaborated with cellist Marco 'Cactus' Allocco, an orchestral player in several Pavarotti & Friends editions.
+Many gigs, various line-up changes, and the songwriting process followed until 2007.
 In 2008 bassist Mauro 'Marlo' Ippolito (ex Mirsie and Killer Klown) joined the band, giving it a permanent three-piece formation, with the occasional addition of Allocco.

 In the summer of 2016, the third album Great Expectations was recorded at Go Down Studio in Savignano Sul Rubicone, Italy, starring Rami Jaffee on keyboards and artistic production, along with Marco Allocco on cello.
 In those days the band performed live with the Californian musician thanks also to the support of Fabio Zaffagnini's Rockin’1000.
-On February 20, 2017 Gunash premiered the official video for the single "Death Comes", produced by Babylon Film, featuring more than seventy extras and Rami Jaffee as special guest star.
-The first of April the CD of Great Expectations was released via Go Down Records, followed by the 180 gram, black or coloured, vinyl edition on June 15.
-The release was well reviewed by music press and the Italian tour included 39 gigs with visual showings curated by Babylon Film.
+On February 20, 2017, Gunash premiered the official video for the single "Death Comes", produced by Babylon Film, featuring more than seventy extras and Rami Jaffee as a special guest star.
+On the first of April, the CD of Great Expectations was released via Go Down Records, followed by the 180-gram vinyl edition on June 15.
+The release was well-reviewed by music press and the Italian tour included 39 gigs with visual showings curated by Babylon Film.
 In October 2017 Gunash shared the video of "Need To Bleed" recorded live at Whisky A Go-Go by Californian TourBusLive.
 In June 2018 Rolling Stone France magazine wrote an article about Gunash and Jaffee.

-Nick Oliveri collaborated with Gunash on the song "Predators", which was performed live for the first time at music club Le Brin de Zinc in Barberaz, France, with Oliveri himself on vocals.
+Nick Oliveri collaborated with Gunash on the song "Predators", which was performed live for the first time at the music club Le Brin de Zinc in Barberaz, France, with Oliveri himself on vocals.
 The song is part of the N.O.
 Hits At All Vol.7 collection in which Oliveri selects his best collaborations.
-It was released by Heavy Psych Sounds Records in July 2021.
+Heavy Psych Sounds Records released it in July 2021.

-Gunash signed with the international record label Golden Robot Entertainment Group for the digital edition of the fourth album and in the second half of 2021 they entered the Morphing Studio in Bologna, Italy, for recordings.
-The release is called All You Can Hit and features the extraordinary participation of the US keyboardist and producer Derek Sherinian (former Dream Theater, keyboardist of Billy Idol and Alice Cooper, founder with Mike Portnoy of Sons Of Apollo).
-Further highlights of the album are Nick Oliveri's vocals, Marco Allocco's cello and Tom Harp Newton's harmonica.
+Gunash signed with the international record label Golden Robot Entertainment Group for the digital edition of the fourth album and in the second half of 2021, they entered the Morphing Studio in Bologna, Italy, for recordings.
+The release All You Can Hit features the extraordinary participation of the US keyboardist and producer Derek Sherinian (former Dream Theater, keyboardist of Billy Idol, and Alice Cooper, founder with Mike Portnoy of Sons Of Apollo).
+Further highlights of the album are Nick Oliveri's vocals, Marco Allocco's cello, and Tom Harp Newton's harmonica.

-All You Can Hit drops in spring 2022 via Go Down Records on vinyl and CD, via Golden Robot Records on digital.
+All You Can Hit drops in spring 2022 via Go Down Records on vinyl and CD.

 Ivano Zor Zorgniotti | lead vocals, guitars